 Although we have used a controversial campaign name, we are not just looking for headlines and conversation starters as this is only the first phase of the campaign.
 We are committed to finding solutions through the commissioning of ‘Can Music Make You Sick?’ - the first academic study on the incidence of mental health and musicians.

-We hope this will lead to the launch of a nationwide service in mid-2017 which will be shaped and defined by listening to musicians and those working in music.
+We hope this will lead to the launch of a nationwide service in late-2017 which will be shaped and defined by listening to musicians and those working in music.

 As the UK’s leading independent music charity with a long standing reputation in providing tailored help and support for musicians, Help Musicians is uniquely placed to deliver this campaign.